Nenotriple/img-txt_viewer/README.md

   - Enable `Big Comma Mode` for more visual separation between captions.
   - Blank text files can be created for images without any matching files when loading a directory.
   - `Autocomplete Suggestions` while you type using Danbooru/Anime tags, the English Dictionary, or both.
-  - Running 'Edit Custom Suggestions' will create the file 'my_tags.csv' where you can add your own words to the suggestion dictionary.
+  - Running `Edit Custom Suggestions` will create the file 'my_tags.csv' where you can add your own words to the suggestion dictionary.

 - Text Tools:
   - `Batch Token Delete`: View all tokens in a directory as a list, and quickly delete them.